Calibration versus certification

 Certification is the testing of a LogTag to a known temperature, and providing a report showing the measured temperature compared with the actual temperature (as measured by specially certified instruments).

-For example, a certificate is likely to show the following information:
+For example, a certificate might show the following test results:

 The purpose of certification is to demonstrate that the LogTag temperature logger is within the accuracy levels required for a specific industry.
 For example, if an accuracy of 0.5° is required, then the error can not be greater than 0.5°C.

-It is normal to have an error.
+It is normal to have a small error.
 Don’t panic.
 The point of the certification is to ensure that the error is within acceptable limits.

-Calibration used to be essential for analog sensors that were prone to drift with time.
-They were actually designed so that adjustments could be manually made.
+Calibration used to be essential for analog sensors that were prone to “drift” in accuracy with time.
+These instruments were actually designed so that adjustments could be manually made.
 With modern digital sensors, like the ones in LogTags, calibration is basically obsolete.
 If the logger is recording inaccurate temperatures, we deem it faulty and replace it.

-There is a program that allows LogTags to be calibrated.
-It is only available to some NATA-accredited labs.
+Technically yes.
+There is a program that allows LogTags to be calibrated but it is only available to some NATA-accredited labs.
 (NATA stands for National Association of Testing Authorities.)

-If you want a new LogTag with a NATA certificate then you can request that in the online store.
+If you want a new LogTag with a certificate then you can call us and request one.
 It will add about a week to the shipping date.

 Should I get my existing LogTags certified?

 Probably not.
 Rather than have an existing LogTag certified, I strongly recommend buying a new LogTag with a certificate instead.
 The two reasons are: